Last Updated on 3 December, 2020 by Veronica

 When you arrive at the front desk to check in, you are greeted very kindly with a smile.
 They then make you go into a waiting room where you’re invited for something hot like a coke matte or a latte.

-This time, there is only one passenger car, a bar car and a viewing car.
-In addition, there is the kitchen car, the employee car and the locomotive.
+This time, there is only one passenger car, a bar car, and a viewing car.
+In addition, there is the kitchen car, the employee car, and the locomotive.

-Luxury train trip to Puno
+Luxury Train Trip to Puno

-I haven’t tried the other ways to go to Puno, but this one’s fantastic.
-Along the way, you can see spectacular landscapes.
-You are always accompanied by the mountains, which in this rainy season are so green and covered with vegetation that you want to contemplate them continuously.
 You see many animals, like llamas and different varieties of birds, we have seen up flamingos! and they all ran out to the lookout car to take pictures!

 Travel to Puno by train from Cuzco

-Along the way, in addition to spectacular landscapes, we also cross towns and markets.
-So, this way you can see another part of Peru, which if not, would be very difficult to see.
-On a couple of occasions, the train passed between the village market, and it looked like the awnings would touch the train!
+Along the way, we cross towns and markets in addition to spectacular landscapes.
+So, this way you can see another part of Peru, which would be very difficult to see if not.

-To make the trip more enjoyable, we had a show of traditional music and dances, in the morning and in the afternoon after lunch.
-And also a kind of pass of models, where they presented different garments made of baby alpaca, a very soft wool, made with the first shear of the alpaca, which is made more or less when he is about eight months old.
+And also a kind of pass of models, where they presented different garments made of baby alpaca, very soft wool, made with the first shear of the alpaca, made more or less when he is about eight months old.

 And no one suffered from altitude sickness during the journey.